|

 In 1848 the Southwest was acquired by the United States in the War with

 Mexico.
-Arizona was part of the region that became known as the New
+Arizona was part of the region that became known as the

-and New Mexico.
+Arizona and New Mexico.

-In 1849 "The Gadsden Purchase" acquired the region south of the Gila River
+In 1849 "The Gadsden Purchase" acquired the region south of the Gila

-extending from the California border to the Rio Grande River.
+River extending from the California border to the Rio Grande

-and eventually those who were unsuccessful in California came to Arizona
+Arizona was extensive and eventually those who were unsuccessful in

-to settle.
+California came to Arizona to settle.

 The southern region of the New Mexico Territory, especially Tucson and

-Mesilla, would become settled primarily by pioneers from the south, including
+Mesilla, would become settled primarily by pioneers from the south,

-throughout most of the Arizona part of the Territory.
+by the Mormons throughout most of the Arizona part of the Territory.

-On March 16, 1861, an "Ordinance of Secession" was
+On March 16, 1861, an "Ordinance of Secession"

 the Union.
 The Arizona Territory consisted of the portions of the

-region of the New Mexico Territory which was south of the Gila River from
+region of the New Mexico Territory which was south of the Gila River

 El Paso to Yuma.